Project overview

 The way forward

-SheCan has a flexible structure that can be easily replicated and applied across a wide range of financial inclusion and gender transformative programmes at WFP, aligning with WFP’s Changing Lives agenda.
+SheCan has a flexible structure that can be easily replicated and applied across a wide range of financial inclusion and gender transformative programmes at WFP.

-Building on the success of the first pilots, SheCan is expanding to new markets and has recently launched a pilot program in Malawi.
-Additionally, the initiative plans to launch three new pilots in different locations, which will allow further testing and refining its approach.
+Building on the success of the first pilots, SheCan is expanding to new markets and geographies and will soon launch a new pilot in Cameroon

 Meet the team